beeware/toga/docs/background/roadmap.rst

 The core of Toga is its widget set.
 Modern GUI apps have lots of native controls that need to be represented.
-The following widgets have no representation at present, and need to be added.
+The following widgets have no representation at present and need to be added.

 There's also the task of porting widgets available on one platform to another platform.